-Mobiles should be put away during the day and not carried around (unless required for work purposes and agreed by a senior leader).
+Mobiles should only be accessed and used in staff areas and must not be carried around (unless required for work purposes and agreed by a senior leader).
 Photograph or video images must be created using equipment provided by the trust (see section 24).
 It is not acceptable to record images of students on personal equipment such as personal cameras, mobile phones or video cameras without prior consent.
-If consent has been given for staff to use personal devices to take images of pupils, these should be deleted immediately and not taken off site.
+If consent has been given for staff to use personal devices to take images of pupils, these should be deleted immediately once uploaded to the agreed medium/location.